CRISES-URV/eVerification-2/README.md

 Cramer et al. [<a href="#ref1">1</a>].

-You can find more information about these contributions and how it had been desinged and implemented in the conference `paper.pdf` presented in Foundations & Practice of Security 2011 called: TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections [<a href="#ref2">2</a>].
-In the `extendedpaper.pdf`, you can find a description of an execution example.
+You can find more information about these contributions and how it had been desinged and implemented in the conference <a href="https://raw.github.com/CRISES-URV/eVerification-2/master/paper.pdf">paper.pdf</a> presented in Foundations & Practice of Security 2011 called: TTP SmartCard-Based ElGamal
+Cryptosystem Using Threshold Scheme for Electronic Elections [<a href="#ref2">2</a>].
+In the <a href="https://raw.github.com/CRISES-URV/eVerification-2/master/extendedpaper.pdf">extendedpaper.pdf</a>, you can find a description of an execution example.